Pylons/pylons/pylons/docs/en/concepts.rst

 WSGI application using the same WSGI interface that :class:`~pylons.wsgiapp.PylonsApp` was called with.

-This is why the BaseController that resides in a projects :file:`lib/base.py` module inherits from :class:`~pylons.controllers.core.WSGIController` and has a `__call__` method that takes the `environ` and `start_response`.
-The :class:`~pylons.controllers.core.WSGIController` locates a method in the class the corresponds to the `action` that Routes found, calls it, and returns the response completing the request.
+This is why the BaseController that resides in a project's :file:`lib/base.py` module inherits from :class:`~pylons.controllers.core.WSGIController` and has a `__call__` method that takes the `environ` and `start_response`.
+The :class:`~pylons.controllers.core.WSGIController` locates a method in the class that corresponds to the `action` that Routes found, calls it, and returns the response completing the request.